About

 Manages and maintains the CCoP IT systems.

-Ensures that vacancies on the Board of Directors are filled in a fair and timely manner.
+Ensures that vacancies on the Board of Directors are filled in a fair and timely manner, and develops and maintains effective governing structures.

 Camino Spirit Fund

 We know that many of our members are looking for ways to ‘give back’ to the Camino.
 The Canadian Company of Pilgrims operates a donation-based Camino Spirit Fund that supports the Camino by meeting short-term needs or funding larger projects that relate to services along the Camino de Santiago routes.
 Funds may be used to help with operating costs like replacing bedding and furniture, to pay for renovations, or to meet unexpected costs such as purchasing a new boiler.
-In addition, on occasion CCoP may create a campaign to support a special initiative such as the John Brierley Memorial Fund.
 Go to our Donate page to learn more about ways to ‘give back’.
 Donating is easy and simple.
 Just sign in as a member, and upon payment by credit card, you will receive a “Thank You” confirmation email.
 As a Canadian non-soliciting Not-for-Profit Corporation, the Canadian Company of Pilgrims cannot issue a tax receipt, and can accept donations only from members.
 Sign up to become a member.

 A Brief History of The Canadian Company Of Pilgrims